Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

 - Optimized many looping sounds by removing "give away" elements, similar to the new foley, masking the fact that these sounds are often just very short loops.

-- Interior wind howls based on weather outside (houses)
+- Interior wind howls based on weather outside (mainly inside wooden structures)

 - Lots of traps have been made snappier and louder in order to hopefully scare you more.